Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/NeuralNetwork/Class FaceDetectionRecognition.rst

 NA

-.. note :: “NNFaceRecognition.h” must be included to use the class function.
+.. note :: "NNFaceRecognition.h" must be included to use the class function.
 A higher threshold results in a stricter face recognition process.
 For example increasing the threshold may cause recognition to fail if the face is turned sideways.
 The default value of 1 has been tested to minimize false positives, while maximizing the conditions for recognizing a registered face.

 **NNFaceDetectionRecognition::setResultCallback**
 -------------------------------------------------